 to rockback than just hanging from a high bar or rings.

 The pole vaulter holds the high bar with a vault grip.
 The hands should be

-outside the vertical pipes of the power rockback rack.
+outside the vertical extensions of the Pole Vault Swing Up Rack.
 Start with the body

 in the take-off position with the trail leg back and the lead knee up.
 Whip